 What are the best ab exercises to flatten your abs and improve tone?
 Is it crunches, plank, Pilates, oblique curls, stability board, ab cradle … the list goes on.
 In fact, there’s no one “best” exercise to work the abs.
 The abdominal muscles consist of several layers, which all carry out different roles in movement and stability.
 The more variety in your choice of ab exercises, therefore, the more thoroughly you will work all of these layers.
+This circuit is designed to make sure all the muscle layers are worked.

 Different types of ab exercises for the different layers